danielmarcgardner/gHoodiesSwaggerDocs/README.md

-# Skeleton project for Swagger
+# Swagger gHoodies

+This repo is an experiment to learn Swagger by refactoring [gHoodies](https://github.com/danielmarcgardner/gHoodies).